stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 * defining effective resource metrics and error measures,
 * encoding known or conjectured lower bounds on error in terms of those resources,
-* characterizing when apparent violations (for example “super-Heisenberg” scaling) are genuine or artifacts of incomplete resource accounting.
+* characterizing when apparent violations, for example “super Heisenberg” scaling, are genuine or artifacts of incomplete resource accounting.

 ### 1.2 Status and difficulty